alphaCoder-69/Heal-Assist/README.md

 This website is designed by:
-Swaroop Kumar Sahu
+Swaroop Kumar Sahu along with M. Vamsi
-M. Vamsi